 - Research the supply chains of individual coffee shops or roasters.
 You can even contact your favorite business to ask about where their beans come from and how much they know about the supply chain.
 Find one or two with evidence of good practices and frequent the shops whose values you trust!

-- Give regularly to FH or purchase 20 coffee seedlings to start a thriving coffee plot for a family in Uganda or Ethiopia!
+- Give coffee tree seedlings to start a thriving coffee plot for a family in Uganda or Ethiopia!
 Since coffee is an important cash crop in many parts of the world, this plot ensures a steady stream of income through the sale of coffee, lifting them out of poverty.
 Giving monthly also allows FH to best support coffee farmers in the communities where we already work!

 Coffee Project Provides Fair-Wage Jobs